Marcel3245/Robot-dog/README.md

 To get 3D model, visit: https://www.thingiverse.com/thing:6733826

 If you want to read more about controlling the robot by gestures, face recognition etc: https://github.com/Marcel3245/Tower

-To learn more about this project, I recommend visiting: https://marcelborkowski.com/post/robot-dog/